 Spartanburg Soup Kitchen has a wish list to help those less fortunate in our area.
 Donations can be made any day of the week from 9 am – 12 pm.

 While monetary donations are accepted, Mobile Meals of Spartanburg is another way your family can volunteer.

 Daily Bread Ministries runs Greer Soup Kitchen.
 They have a wish list of items they need to stock the kitchen pantry.

 SAFE Homes Rape Crisis Coalition in Spartanburg collects items for children and adults.
-See their wish list for current needs.
+See their Program Wish Lists.

 TOTAL Ministries of Spartanburg has a food pantry list of needs.